How to control stock in a restaurant or bar with stock management software

 Let's start with the bigger picture.
 The less time you (and/or your managers) spend on stock management tasks, the more time you have to oversee Front of House, support team members, interact with customers and do your job more effectively.

-Feedback from our users suggests streamlining the stock ordering process can save up to 2 hours a week – and that’s just one element of stock control.
+Feedback from our users suggests streamlining the ordering process can save up to 2 hours a week – and that’s just one element of stock control.
 Factor in time savings in other tasks such as stocktakes, price updates, automated ordering, and waste management, and those saved hours can really add up.
-Assuming a typical manager’s rate of £15 per hour, that can translate to hundreds of pounds in labour costs saved every month.
+When considering the labour costs saved in management hours, that can translate to hundreds of pounds saved every month.

-Further time savings come when your stock control is fully integrated with POS systems rather than separate platforms.
+Further time savings come when your stock control is fully integrated with your POS system, rather than separate platforms, as data flows seamlessly within the unified system.

-And that’s before we get even get into the ways stock control systems can optimise your stock management and increase your GP...
+Now let's get into the ways tech can optimise your stock management and increase your Gross Profit (GP)...

 Business Waste UK estimates that 10% of food bought by venues never reaches customers, and 6% of total sales are lost through food waste.

-Most food waste stems from over-ordering – either through panic buying when items run out, or simply not understanding your customers’ buying patterns.
+Most food waste stems from over-ordering – either through panic buying when items run out, incorrect weighing and measuring, or simply not understanding your customers’ buying patterns.
 With robust systems in place, you find out about these issues before it's too late.
 You know exactly where your stock is going, and reduce waste and spoilage by ordering the right amounts.

 The left part of the image shows someone typing on a computer, with the screen displaying a stock report.
 The right part of the image shows a testimonial.
 It reads: